Modified Marrone-Treanor model: parameterization and benchmarking for five-species air: Conclusions and future work

 \section{Conclusions and future work}

 In this paper we conclude our work detailing all aspects of the newly developed Modified Marrone-Treanor nonequilibrium chemistry model.
-It follows the model formulation discussed in Ref.~\cite{chaudhry25a} by first listing the most up-to-date vibrational relaxation times and reaction rate parameters for 5-species air mixtures ($\mathrm{N_2}$, $\mathrm{O_2}$, $\mathrm{NO}$, $\mathrm{N}$ and $\mathrm{O}$), all of them derived from quasiclassical trajectory (QCT) calculations and direct molecular simulations (DMS) on ab initio potential energy surfaces (PESs).
-The new parameter set allows for computational fluid dynamics (CFD) simulations of high-temperature 5-species air in thermochemical nonequilibrium.
-The paper presented comparison of CFD-MMT model predictions against DMS reference solutions in space-homogeneous isothermal and adiabatic heat baths representative of post-shock conditions in hypersonic air flows.
+It follows the model formulation discussed in Ref.~\cite{chaudhry25a} by first listing the most up-to-date parameters for calculating reaction rates and vibrational relaxation times for 5-species air mixtures ($\mathrm{N_2}$, $\mathrm{O_2}$, $\mathrm{NO}$, $\mathrm{N}$ and $\mathrm{O}$), all of them derived from QCT and DMS calculations on ab initio potential energy surfaces.
+The new parameter set allows for CFD simulations of high-temperature 5-species air in thermochemical nonequilibrium.
+The paper presented comparisons of CFD-MMT model predictions against DMS reference solutions in space-homogeneous isothermal and adiabatic heat baths representative of post-shock conditions in hypersonic air flows.
 The MMT model's mutually consistent expressions for nonequilibrium dissociation rate coefficient and associated vibrational energy removal term ensure that the correct amount of energy is transferred between the vibrational and trans-rotational modes at all times.
 This feature is particularly important for achieving close agreement between CFD-MMT and DMS under adiabatic conditions, where $T$ and $T_\mathrm{v}$ both vary in response to chemical reactions altering the gas state.
-Despite the simplicity of the two-temperature MMT model, remarkable agreement was found with pure ab-initio-based solutions.
+Despite the simplicity of the two-temperature MMT model, remarkably close agreement with pure ab-initio-based solutions was observed.

 We further investigated the implications of employing constant vs. variable non-Boltzmann correction factors in the MMT model.
-Such variable (i.e. composition-dependent) factors were originally introduced in Ref.~\cite{chaudhry25a} to ensure that the MMT model approaches the expected \emph{thermal} dissociation and recombination rates once the gas mixture reaches thermochemical equilibrium.
+Such variable (i.e. composition-dependent) factors were introduced in Ref.~\cite{chaudhry25a} to ensure that the MMT model approaches the expected \emph{thermal} dissociation and recombination rates once the gas mixture reaches thermochemical equilibrium.
 It is found that the overall effect of switching from constant to variable non-Boltzmann factors on the evolution of the gas state is small, as long as reactions are treated as reversible.
 Since the same factors are applied to forward and backward reaction pairs, changes on the net rates remain minimal.